How Much Does a Tonkinese Cost Per Year?

 Supplies

 Tonkineses cost less than the average cat primarily because of their medium-sized size and breed-specific health considerations.
-Tonkineses are generally healthy but can be prone to generally healthy.
+Tonkineses are generally healthy, hardy, and have low risks of major breed-specific genetic diseases.
 Additionally, tonkineses have short-haired coats, which affects annual grooming costs.

 How to Save on Tonkinese Ownership